MarcoL-Forge/hcl-forge/PACKAGES.md

   - prints usage text for the current commands

 Current limitations:
-- `replace` handles top-level attributes, top-level block attributes, and nested block attributes, but nested labeled blocks are not supported yet
+- `replace` handles top-level attributes, top-level block attributes, and nested unlabeled block attributes
+- selector resolution can fail when a selector is ambiguous
 - `apply` currently supports only `set_attribute` operations
 - nested object and full block manipulation are not implemented yet